abayley/oracle-tools/README.md

     rlwrap sqlplus username/password@oracle.server:1521/sid

-Before you do, though, create an RLWRAP_HHOME folder and set permissions so that only you can see it.
+Before you do, though, create an RLWRAP_HOME folder and set permissions so that only you can see it.
 That's because rlwrap stores everything in a history file, including console-entered passwords.

     mkdir $HOME/.rlwrap